bigabdoul/dynamic-fluent-apis/README.md

                 {
                     WriteLine("What's next?
 Grab that file and a reference to it in your project.");
                     WriteLine("You'll be able to use your fluent wrapper as shown in the next demo.");
-                    WriteLine("The assembly's name is similar to: Demo2.DynamicFluentApis.abcdef.dll");
+                    Write("The assemblies's names are similar to: HumanResources.DynamicFluentApis.abcdef.dll ");
+                    WriteLine("and HumanResources.Web.Mvc.DynamicFluentApis.fedcba.dll");
-                    WriteLine("Where 'abcdef' is the hash code generated for the assembly.");
+                    Write("Where 'abcdef' and 'fedcba' are (for instance) the hash codes generated ");
+                    WriteLine("for the dynamic fluent API assemblies.");
                 }
             }
             catch(Exception ex)